AlfredoDiodati/scoredriven_validation/README.md

     make study        parameter recovery from known truths, over sample sizes, model shapes and parameter regimes

-The vendored simulator has two of its own, and they are the gate on any change to it:
+The simulator has two of its own, and they are the gate on any change to it:

     make test-dsk_build_equivalence   every byte matches upstream, over five seeds